aws-samples/glue-enrich-cost-and-usage/Readme.md

 4. Upload: awswrangler-1.0.1-py3-none-any.whl and glue-enrich-cur.py

-5. **To add the tags to all historical CUR data**, go to the [AWS Glue console](https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=jobs) and run the `aws-cur-enrichment-fill` job.
+5. **To add the tags to all historical CUR data**, go to the [AWS Glue console](https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=jobs) and run the `aws-cur-enrichment-full` job.
 If you would prefer to limit this, you can use the `aws-cur-enrichment-incremental` job instead.

 6. (Optional) Schedule `aws-cur-enrichment-incremental` to run once a day.
 You could also make this event-driven by using S3 events so that it runs each time a new CUR file is delivered.
 This incremental job will update the accounts tags for the current month AND the previous month.
 This makes the job run faster, process less data, and avoids altering accounts tags from previous month reports so that the behavior is similar to cost allocation tags (where tags are not retroactively modified in historical CUR data).